This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat the olive oil in a large pot.
-Add onion and garlic and cook over medium-low heat until onion is translucent about 5-7 minutes.
-Add Italian seasoning and continue to cook for 1 minute.
+- Heat the olive oil (2 tablespoons) in a large pot.
+Add onion (1 cup) and garlic (4 large) and cook over medium-low heat until onion is translucent about 5-7 minutes.
+Add Italian seasoning (3 teaspoons) and continue to cook for 1 minute.

 - Add chicken broth, Better Than Bouillon, diced tomatoes with their juice, carrots, bay leaf, and Parmesan rind and simmer for 30 minutes.